moosemeat817/WildFire/README.md

 Because every good fire deserves a little drama.

-- **Fuel Addition Sparks:** Every time you add fuel, you’ll see a custom spark burst.
+- **Fuel Addition Sparks:** Every time you add a custom fuel or vanilla fuel with effect attributes, you’ll see a custom spark burst.
-- **Per-Fuel Customization:** Each fuel type has unique spark behavior — emission rate, lifetime, color, speed, and size.
+- **Per-Fuel Customization:** Included fuel types have unique spark behavior — emission rate, lifetime, color, speed, and size.
 - **Global Overrides:** Optionally apply your own universal spark settings to all fires.
-- **Realistic Physics:** Sparks follow believable motion, with configurable flight speed and lifetime.
-- **Smart Detection:** Automatically disables sparks for special fire types (like forges or industrial stoves).

 ---